juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 KBCTL=kubectl_2 ./csi-doctor.sh debug my-app-pod -n default
 ```

-A commonly used feature is obtaining mount pod information.
-Assuming application pod being `my-app-pod` in namespace `default`, to obtain the mount pod that accompanies the application pod:
+A commonly used feature is obtaining Mount Pod information.
+Assuming application pod being `my-app-pod` in namespace `default`, to obtain the Mount Pod that accompanies the application pod:

 ```shell
 # Get mount pod for specified application pod